dschoepel/openhab-addons/bundles/org.openhab.binding.tailwind/README.md

 ## Additional Considerations

 ### Limitations

-The TailWind controller can only be cofigured to send status update messages to one host (OpenHab server) listening for them.
+The TailWind controller can only be configured to send status update messages to one host (OpenHab server) listening for them.

 This will not be a problem unless you try to run this binding on more than one OpenHab server at the same time.